skycoin/docs/content/dev-docs/guides/p2p_network.md

-Before a full node can validate unconfirmed transactions and recent blocks, it must download and validate all blocks from block 1 (the block after the hardcoded genesis block) to the current tip of the best block chain.
+Before a full node can validate unconfirmed transactions and recent blocks, it must download and validate all blocks from block 1 (the block after the hardcoded genesis block) to the current tip of the best blockchain.
 This is the Initial Block Download (IBD) or initial sync.

 Although the word "initial" implies this method is only used once, it